Sharon L. 'Shooma' Dodier

 You have free articles remaining.

+In addition to her parents, Sharon was predeceased by her husband, Gaston (Gus) Dodier; her longtime companion, Richard (Dick) White; her siblings, Kay Hosmer, Lee Wilson, Patricia Heath, and Stephen Wilson.

-DODIER, Sharon L. "Shooma", 78 of Weedsport, passed away on Feb.
-8, 2020.
-Calling hours will be held from 4 to 6 p.m.
-Tuesday, Feb.
-11, in the Sennett Federated Church, 7777 Weedsport-Sennett Road, Auburn, with a funeral service to immediately follow at 6 p.m.
-Burial will take place in the spring at Mt.
-Pleasant cemetery in Elbridge.
+Calling hours will be held from 4 to 6 p.m. (today) Tuesday, Feb.
+11, 2020, in the Sennett Federated Church, 7777 Weedsport-Sennett Road, Auburn, with a funeral service to immediately follow at 6 p.m.
+Burial will take place in the spring in Mt.
+Pleasant Cemetery in Elbridge.

-To plant a tree in memory of Sharon Dodier as a living tribute, please visit Tribute Store.
+In lieu of flowers, donations in Sharon’s name may be made to Hospice of the Finger Lakes, Matthew House, or the Sennett Federated Church.

 Add an entry as